darwinia-network/docs/docs/evm/tutorial/migration/generate-account.md

 # Migrate Generate Account

+!!! info
-> 🙋‍♂️ This article only covers the migration of general accounts.
+    This article only covers the migration of general accounts.
 For guidance on migrating a multisig account, please consult [this tutorial](./multisig-account.md).

 This tutorial will walk you through the steps of migrating your accounts from `Darwinia 1.0` to the current Darwinia using the [Account Migration Dapp](https://migration.darwinia.network/#/?network=Darwinia).
 It's important to note that this tutorial is also applicable for the Crab chain.